meiyulee/meiyulee.github.io/_pages/about.md

 # Research projects

 > Seek the job or cooperation from university, research center or others.
+Please feel free to contact me.

 ## Central limit theorem of 28 probability distributions using the probability distribution simulator